 “All the People We Support” range in age and different learning difficulties and I do activities with them to suit each of their individual needs.

 “The most important qualities to have in this role is to be flexible, have patience and the ability to listen, be caring and good communication skills.
-I am a calm personality and quite laid back and am able to switch off at the end of the day and go back to my family life – but I really do care about all the clients, I don’t think you can do this job without caring.
+I have a calm personality and am quite laid back so am able to switch off at the end of the day and go back to my family life – but I really do care about all the people I support, I don’t think you can do this job without caring.

 “I was so fed up of factories, I would never have thought about this as a career option before, but I find it very rewarding, it can make my day when a day goes well for a client.
 I don’t judge anyone and try to understand how each person is feeling.

-“There are six or seven clients that I see regularly, who are all male, and my aim is always to try and get people to do things for themselves with my support in the community.
-I have even been on a trip to Wales with a client who would not have been able to go without my support.
+“There are six or seven people that I see regularly, who are all male, and my aim is always to try and get them to do things for themselves with my support in the community.
+I have even been on a trip to Wales with a person we support who would not have been able to go without my support.